conda/ceps/cep-abi3.md

 ## Abstract

-This CEP specifies how `abi3` python packages are supported in conda install tools (conda/mamba/micromamba/pixi) and how they are built in conda build tools (conda-build/rattler-build).
+This CEP specifies how `abi3` Python packages are supported in conda install tools (conda/mamba/micromamba/pixi) and how they are built in conda build tools (conda-build/rattler-build).

 ## Motivation

-When building extensions for python, they might use python minor version specific symbols.
+When building extensions for Python, they might use Python minor version specific symbols.
 This results in the extension being usable only on that minor version.
 These extensions are identified by the extension suffix.
 For eg: